 25. Get outside!
 A change of scenery can do both of you some good.

 If those tips aren’t cutting it, maybe one of these toys or gadgets might help.

 26. Vibrating baby bouncers come with all sorts of extra features and associated price points.
 Personally, I found the cheap one worked just fine for both my kids.
 The basic seat has a little motor that vibrates the seat, and you can bounce the seat with your foot.
-As long as they are not yet able to sit up on their own, they can fall asleep safely in the seat with a harness, but DO NOT leave your baby unattended in a bouncer.
+DO NOT leave your baby unattended in a bouncer.

 27. When Tee was a couple of months old, Grandma picked up a second-hand baby swing at a garage sale for $7.
 Best value for money ever!
 It was a clunker, but the rhythmic motion really helped soothe both my babies when they were fussy.
 Newer models have extra features like different swing motions, multiple speeds, music, and toys.